 drive away, towards Paphos town.

-There are two cinemas in Paphos, one in the
+There are two cinema complexes in Paphos, one in the

-tourist area and the other in the 'old town'.
+shopping mall) and the other in the 'old town'

 Both show films in Greek and English.

 are performed in Greek and English at the

 Ancient Odeon, which is situated in the tourist